charleshenryhugo/Notifier/README.md

 notifier -x
 ```

-There are no command line options specified, so all the parameters w ill be set according to `$HOME/.defaults.yml`
+There are no command line options specified, so all the parameters will be set according to `$HOME/.notifdef.yml`
 So the trick is, write all necessary default settings in advance and things become easy.

 That is: